ssfsx17/sky-islands/readable.md

 **Discharging Exploding Shot**:

+  - Technique
+  - 1 AP
   - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
   - 5 energy
-  - Do a ranged weapon attack against one target, as well as all enemies within 5 feet of that target.
-The attack additionally does physical elemental damage for each elemental charge, equal to Physical Power
-    \* 0.5 per charge.
+  - Do a ranged weapon attack against one target, as well as all enemies who are square-side-adjacent to that target.
+The attack additionally does physical elemental damage for each elemental charge, equal to Physical Power \* 0.5 per charge.
 This extra damage ignores armor.

+**Link Attack**:

+  - Reaction
+  - Reserves 1 AP
+  - When an ally does more than 1 damage to an enemy who is within your attack range, and the ally gains an elemental charge, you add your attack damage to that ally’s action and gain the same type of elemental charge.

 ## Linear Tactics Group